fistz24/Credit_Card_Fraud/README.md

 The purpose of this project is to detect fraud by comparing different Machine Learning models.

 ### Analysisuse
-Scikit learn's train_test_split function was used to split 60% and 40% of the dataset into train and test set.
+Scikit Learn's train_test_split function was used to split 60% and 40% of the dataset into train and test set.
 3 kinds of algorhitms were also used in the analysis, which include:
 1. Random Forest
 2. Logistic Regression
 3. SVM